Harlequin Enterprises: Current

-In 2002, Harlequin published 1,113 romance novels, more than half of all romances released in North America.
-The next most prolific publisher was Kensington Books, which released only 219 romance titles.
-In 2006, Harlequin published books in 26 languages in 109 international markets.
-They sold a total of 131 million books, similar to the company's sales in 2005.
+As of 2024, Harlequin had published over 40,000 romance novels and sold over 131,000,000 copies, just under half of all romances released in North America.In 2024, Harlequin published books in 29 languages in 107 international markets.
+Their sales of 131 million books are similar to the company's sales in 2005.

 The company is considered one of the most profitable publishers.
 Over $585 million worth of books sold in 2003 for gross profits of $124 million and a profit margin of 21%.
 Its large profit margin can be tied in part to the amount of advance that its authors receive.
 These advances are often smaller than the industry average and can total to only a few thousand dollars for a series romance.
 Despite its profitability, and a 37.2% pay hike for Harlequin President and CEO Donna Hayes in 2011, the firm's royalty program for authors is controversial.
 In 2011, the Romance Writers Association sent a letter to all members to "exercise due diligence in reviewing contracts" with Harlequin because "several members of RWA have expressed concern regarding" Harlequin's digital royalty rate changes and non-compete clauses.
 This is not the first time Harlequin had been called out by the Romance Writers Association regarding Harlequin's treatment of their authors.
 In 2009, Harlequin was called out by the Mystery Writer's Association, Romance Writers of America, and Science Fiction Writers Association for schemes of making their authors pay for publishing.

+In late 2025 the French division of Harper Collins announced that it had engaged the company Fluent Planet to create AI translations of its romance novels into French in order to save costs and maintain low prices.
+The translations would then be checked for errors by human freelance editors before publication.
+The Association of France's Literary Translators (ATLF) and a collective of translators En Chair et en OS (In the Flesh) have voiced objections based on both quality and the negative effect on their member's income.